10.2.1. Building Inheritance

 Review

-The following section builds heavily on previously introduced concepts and terms.
+The following section builds extensively on previously introduced concepts and terms.
 Please review the following as needed:

 Three UML class symbols connected by inheritance: Person at the top, <kbd>Actor</kbd> in the middle, and Star at the bottom.
 Person has one attribute: -name:string, and one constructor: +Person(n:string). <kbd>Actor</kbd> has one attribute: -agent:string, and one constructor: +Agent(n:string, a:string).
 Star has one attribute: -balance:double, and one constructor: +Star(n:string, a:string, b:double).